Itty-Bitty Kitty-Corn (Hardcover)

-Can this unlikely pair embrace who they are, and truly see one another?
+Can this unlikely pair embrace who they are and truly see each other?

 In their first picture book together, the magical, bestselling team of Shannon Hale and LeUyen Pham put their horns together for the most heart-bursting, tail-twitching, fuzzy-feeling, perfectly unicorn-y story imaginable.